GreenBeanio/Garrett-s-Tracking-System/project_structure.md

       - @load_credentials.py: Loads the credentials into python.
     - /static: The static assets.
       - /css: The css.
+        - @base.css: The base css for the project.
       - /html: The html.
       - /images: The images.
       - /js: The javascript.
     - /templates: The jinja2 templates for flask.
+      - @base.j2: The base jinja template that others build on top of.
+      - @home.j2: The home page for the tracking system.
   - /PostgreSQL: Files for creating the PostgreSQL database.
     - @Create_Table_Accounts.sql:  Creates the general database and the tables.
     - @Procedures_Triggers.sql: Procedures and triggers that handle what to do when data is inserted.